Make Facebook Work for Your Business

-On 27 April, I hosted a workshop with Yorkshire for Business.
-The focus was on Facebook and how best to use it to market your business in 2017 and going forward.
+In April, I hosted a workshop with Yorkshire for Business.
+The focus was on Facebook and how best to use it to market your business.
 We covered a huge amount of ground and focused on the effective use of Facebook Groups, interactive posts, and Facebook audience insights.

 - How to create posts that get attention

 - Facebook Groups

 How to create Facebook posts that get attention

 When was the last time you went to Facebook with the intention of buying something?

 Exactly.
 Too many businesses promote their services on Facebook in a far too obvious, in-your-face way.
 Make sure you don’t treat Facebook like you're putting an ad in your local newspaper.

 Remember that people go onto Facebook to check on what their friends and family have been doing.
 Facebook is a sociable network.
 Nobody goes there with the intention of shopping for something.

 Whenever you post on Facebook you must remember the 80/20 approach: 80% social, 20% selling.

 What should I post?